niroshansb/GSoC2016/geotools/Jgrass/README.md

-This are the modules which will be intergrated with geotools.
+These are the modules which will be intergrated with geotools.
 Following class will be used for conversion of geopaparazzi data file
 ```
 org.jgrasstools.modules.Geopaparazzi4Converter